thpar/diffany/manual-library.md

  - The library jar is intented to be used as an external library to other custom projects

 ## Networks ####

- - cf. package *be.svlandeg.diffany.concepts*
+ - cf. package *be.svlandeg.diffany.core.networks*
  - Within Diffany, there are 4 types of networks, each inheriting from the Network class.
 They are defined by a name, set of Edges and a set of Nodes.
-Additionally, a NodeMapper object is required to define when two Nodes within the network can be considered to be equal
-    + **ReferenceNetwork**: a 'static' input network that is used as a reference, i.e. the interactome under unspecified/unknown/wild-type conditions
+    + **ReferenceNetwork**: a 'static' input network that is used as a reference, i.e. the interactome under unspecified/unknown/wild-type conditions.
     + **ConditionNetwork**: a 'static' input network that represents an interactome under a specific (set of) Condition(s).
 A Condition is defined by a description and (optionally) a set of ontology terms.
     + **DifferentialNetwork**: the 'output' network that summarizes the rewiring events from the reference network to the condition-specific network(s)
     + **OverlappingNetwork**: the 'output' network that summarizes the overlap between a set of original networks, such as the reference network and the condition-specific network(s).
-Can be accessed as a field of DifferentialNetwork, and can be seen as its logical counterpart.
+Can be intuitively seen as the logical counterpart of a differential network, though their inference of done independently.

 ## Semantics ####
- - cf. package *be.svlandeg.diffany.semantics*
+ - cf. package *be.svlandeg.diffany.core.semantics*
- - A **NodeMapper** needs to be defined to define when two Nodes across networks are equal.
-By default, this is determined by comparing the canonical node names through Node.getName(true) in DefaultNodeMapper.
-This can be customized by making a custom implementation of NodeMapper.
+ - A **NodeMapper** facilitates the comparison of two Nodes across networks to determine equality.
+Currently, nodes with the same unique ID are considered equal, but in the future more complex N-M mappings could be implemented.
  - An **EdgeOntology** provides the semantic interpretation of the interaction (edge) types.
 Through this ontology, it becomes possible to define synonyms/abbreviations (e.g. 'post-translational modification' and 'ptm') as well as sub- and superclasses (e.g. 'phosphorylation' and 'ptm').
 The EdgeOntology heavily defines the output of the differential algorithms.
 A comprehensive set of interaction types is already defined in DefaultEdgeOntolgy and can be further extended.

 ## Project ####
+ - cf. package *be.svlandeg.diffany.core.project*
- - a **Project** keeps track of all ontologies as well as a set of RunConfigurations, i.e. meaningful combinations of reference and condition-specific networks that can be used as input for the Diffany algorithms
+ - a **Project** keeps track of all ontologies as well as a set of RunConfigurations, i.e. meaningful combinations of reference and condition-specific networks that can be used as input for the Diffany algorithms.
- - Each **RunConfiguration** should be added to the project, and the unique ID assigned to it can be used to run the configuration and retrieve the log file afterwards
+ - Each **RunConfiguration** should be added to the project, and the unique ID assigned to it can be used to run the configuration and retrieve the log file afterwards.
+ - A **Logger** object records all relevant messages during the execution of the network algorithms.

 ## Algorithm ####

- - cf. package *be.svlandeg.diffany.algorithms*
+ - cf. package *be.svlandeg.diffany.core.algorithms*
  - The class **CalculateDiff** provides the methods to generate the differential networks from the input networks.
-Optional arguments are the minimal weight threshold (default 0.0) and the name of the output networks (by default 'diff\_XXX' and 'overlap\_XXX'
+Optional arguments are for instance the minimal weight threshold (default 0.0) and the name of the output networks (by default 'diff\_XXX' and 'consensus\_XXX'
  - As part of the CalculateDiff algorithms, the methods from **NetworkCleaning** and **Unification** will be called.

 ## Example code ####